Joseph H. Diss Debar: Career

 Diss Debar was a proponent of West Virginia statehood and was asked to design the Great Seal of the State of West Virginia in 1863.
 He saw this as an opportunity to use the seal to promote the natural resources and economic potential of the state.
 The seal bears the state motto Montani Semper Liberi (Latin, "Mountaineers are Always Free").
 The seal depicts a farmer and miner standing to the right and left of an ivy-covered stone with the date of entry into the Union, June 20, 1863.
 Two hunting rifles lay in front of the stone with a phrygian cap, or "cap of liberty".

 Governor Arthur I. Boreman appointed Diss Debar commissioner of immigration and he worked in that role from 1864 to 1871.
 He was a member of the West Virginia House of Delegates representing Doddridge Country in 1864.
-He published the The West Virginia Hand-Book and Immigrant's Guide in 1870, in English, German and Swedish.
+He published The West Virginia Hand-Book and Immigrant's Guide in 1870, in English, German and Swedish.
 Because of his efforts, many Swiss farmers emigrated to West Virginia and founded the town of Helvetia.

 Politically, he supported the Liberal Republicans in their efforts to come to terms with ex-Confederates in ending Radical Reconstruction within the state by 1872.
 He created numerous sketches of people and places in West Virginia.
 He moved to Philadelphia some time prior to 1880.
 He died January 13, 1905, in Philadelphia and was interred at West Laurel Hill Cemetery in Bryn Mawr, Pennsylvania.

 Personal life

 His first wife, Clara Levassor died during childbirth in 1849.
 Their only child went to live with grandparents in Cincinnati, Ohio.
 In 1858, Diss Debar married a second time, to Amelia Cain, and together they had seven children although one died in infancy.
 Diss Debar owned an enslaved black woman named Mahala who worked as a domestic servant.

-He left his wife for Ann O'Delia Diss Debar, a notorious medium and fraudster, and they lived in New York City together.
+He left Amelia for Ann O'Delia Diss Debar, a notorious medium and fraudster, and they lived in New York City together.
 Although she took his last name, they were never married.
 They referred to themselves as Mademoiselle and General Diss Debar.
 Harry Houdini claimed in his book A Magician Among the Spirits, that a "couple of children" were born to them.
 They were both arrested for their roles in a conspiracy to defraud a lawyer, Luther R. Marsh, with fake spiritualism.
 They turned against each other during the court case and on June 18, 1888, they were both sentenced to six months in jail.

-By 1900, Diss Debar and his second wife Amelia reconciled and lived together in Philadelphia.
+By 1900, Diss Debar and Amelia reconciled and lived together in Philadelphia.